bringauto/fleet-management-http-client-go/docs/TenantAPI.md

 > SetTenantCookie(ctx, tenantId).Execute()

-Make the server to send back response with set-cookie header to set cookie equal to the name of the tenand with the tenantId.
+Make the server send back a response with set-cookie header to set cookie equal to the name of the tenand with the tenantId.

 ### Example